 Here’s my actual recommendation.
 Don’t choose between Alpha Picks and Stock Advisor.
 Use both.

 Alpha Picks for your 1-3 year tactical allocation.
-The quant model captures factor momentum and sector rotation — exactly what’s working in today’s 68-point dispersion market where energy is up +16.8% while tech is down -5.8%.
+The quant model captures factor momentum and sector rotation — exactly what’s working in today’s 83-point dispersion market (a new 2026 high) where energy is up +22.5% and materials lead at +16.9% while enterprise software collapses.
+The ★★★★☆ fit rating reflects strong factor signals supported by VIX declining to 20.29.

 Stock Advisor for your core long-term portfolio.
 The 23.9-year, recession-tested track record provides the through-cycle foundation that Alpha Picks can’t yet offer.